Yeti47/cryospy/README.md

 **⚠️ Important:** This software is intended for lawful home security purposes only.
 The developers do not condone or support the use of this software for non-consensual monitoring, invasion of privacy, or any other illegal activities.

-## Distribution Methods

-CryoSpy is available in multiple distribution formats to suit different needs:

-### Docker Image
-- **cryospy-server**: Single-container image bundling the capture-server and dashboard services
-- **Volume-first design**: Mount `/home/cryospy` from the host to persist the SQLite database, configuration, and session keys
-- **FFmpeg included**: Runtime image ships with FFmpeg so no additional system packages are required

-### Pre-built Releases (Recommended)
-- **Linux Server**: Static binaries with installation scripts (handles FFmpeg installation)
-- **Linux Client**: AppImage with all dependencies bundled (includes FFmpeg)

-> **Note:** Windows packages are no longer part of the pre-built releases.
-Follow the [Building from Source](#option-2-building-from-source) instructions to produce Windows binaries.

-### Building from Source
-- Full source code available for customization
-- Requires manual dependency installation
-- Recommended only for developers or advanced users

-**For most Linux users, we recommend using the pre-built releases** which include installation scripts that handle all dependency management automatically.
-Windows users should follow the [Building from Source](#option-2-building-from-source) guidance instead.

 ## Key Features

 - **🔒 End-to-End Encryption**: All video data is encrypted at rest using AES-GCM encryption